 During new construction, Mines ensures that all structures are built in compliance with building and fire codes.
-As permitted by available funds, the Colorado School of Mines plans to bring older buildings up to current fire code standards.
-Mines updated one buildings fire alarm system, and at that time integrated the fire alarm speaker with the mass notification Code Blue public address system.
+As permitted by available funds, Colorado School of Mines plans to bring older buildings up to current fire code standards.
+When Mines updates a building's fire alarm system, integrating the fire alarm speaker with the mass-notification Code Blue public address system is taken into consideration.
 Pending available funds, additional buildings will receive such improvements in future years.